-Regulations, Policies and Procedures mean those University regulations, policies and procedures set out at clause 18 (as amended from time to time).
+Regulations, Policies and Procedures mean those University regulations, policies and procedures set out at clause 18 (as amended from time to time) and all associated policies including the Student Charter.
 All regulations, policies and procedures are available on the Website.
 Hard copies are available on request from the Academic Registrar.